nleaf/nleaf.github.io/awards-and-accolades.md

 - template: page-hero
   block: page-hero
   banner_image: "/uploads/bg_servies.jpg"
-  subheadline: Expedient’s Disaster Recovery as a Service solutions have been recognized
+  subheadline: '2018 was a special year for Expedient as we were recognized for multiple
-    in  the Gartner Magic Quadrant for DRaaS and offer fast, total network failover  without IP and DNS changes.
+    prestigious awards and accolades, including a second consecutive positioning of our Push Button DR solution on Gartner’s Magic Quadrant for DRaaS and our ranking as the #7 managed service provider in the world by Channel Futures MSP 501 Ranking.'
 - template: featured-service
   block: featured-service
   description: |-